 So, the top left corner of this map is the forest farm, where you can find some weeds that drop unique seeds.
 Meanwhile, the top right corner is the standard farm – a nice little area for some farming.
 If you fancy a bit of fishing, the bottom left portion of the map is the place to go.
 Finally, the bottom right corner is like the hilltop farm.
 Here you find ore and geode nodes, though this depends on your level.

 Who doesn’t love the beach?
 They are gorgeous locations, and the one in Stardew Valley is no exception.
 However, let us say this straight away: we don’t recommend this farm to first-time players.
 If you’re new to Stardew Valley, we suggest checking out one of the maps above instead – perhaps the standard map while you get a feel for the game.

 When you set up shop on the beach map, you’ll notice foraging and fishing are the primary skills you need.
-After all, a beach is the ideal place for foraging, and most certainly fishing.
+After all, a beach is an ideal place for foraging and most certainly fishing.

-The majority of the time – 52.73% – you will catch ocean fish such as pufferfish, sardines, eel, red mullet, and more.
-15% of the time, you will receive seaweed, while 5.1% of the time, you will catch a muscle, cockle, coral, or oyster.
+The majority of the time – 52.73% – you will catch ocean fish such as Pufferfish, Red Mullet, and more.
+15% of the time, you will receive Seaweed, while 5.1% of the time, you will catch a Mussel, Cockle, Coral, or Oyster.
 Do be prepared to find trash from time to time, however.

 If you’re looking to plan out your farm before you start building, or simply in search of some ideas, this Stardew Valley planner is perfect for you.
 By clicking the ‘start planning’ button, you’ll be taken to a farm map render, where you can place buildings and set up your ideal home.
 You can also check out designs other players have put together for a spot of inspiration.